 A bloated avocado lies on the ground nearly bursting with green goo.
 The orbit is as big, if not bigger than my three-year-old foot standing next to it.
 I should be able to run from it, but the threat that the ugly goo Dad cherishes and repulses me will at any moment ooze forth, leaves me breathless.
 I can’t move.

 That fruit tree is the only tree in our back yard.
 It’s like an outdoor hut; a black-caped villain dropping offspring like dead leaves in winter.
-I’m under it, not for relief from the hot sun that summer’s day, but because I’m testing how long I can stay there this time, before something happens.
+I’m under it, not for relief from the hot sun, but because I’m testing how long I can stay there this time, before something happens.

 The avocado splits and exposes itself, daring me to examine at close range.
 I stare to see if anything else happens, then cup my hands over my knees and slowly bend down to inspect the skin: hard and tiny goose bumps.
 An urge to stick my finger into the goo and get it over with tempts me.
 I avert my attention to the grass around it instead.
 Just then, a fat swollen one drops and breaks open on my hand, staining it a bright green.

 It’s touched me!